qihuang2/Genetic-N-Queens/README.md

 # Genetic-N-Queens

-This is a genetic solution to the N-Queens problem.
+This is a genetic algorithm solution to the N-Queens problem.
 It handles N = 100 pretty easily.